Infected Gum Pocket: Causes & Treatment

 Non-Surgical Treatment

-• Improving oral hygine: small pockets can be reduced and treated by improving oral hygiene habits and scaling, which is performed using periodontal instruments, a laser or an ultrasonic device.
+• Improving oral hygiene: Small periodontal pockets can be reduced and treated by improving oral hygiene habits and professional cleanings (regular cleanings) to remove plaque buildup.

-• Scaling and root planing: if the pockets are deeper, your dentist may recommend a scaling and root planing procedure to remove the plaque and tartar (calculus) from below the gum line.
-The dentist will also smooth the root of the tooth to help make the area less likely to harbor bacteria in the future.
+• Scaling and root planing (deep cleaning): For deeper pockets, the gum specialist may recommend a scaling and root planing procedure.
+They will use special tools to remove the plaque and tartar (calculus) below the gum line and from the tooth root surface.
+The dentist will also smooth the tooth’s root surface to help make the area less likely to harbor bacteria in the future.
+Scaling and root planing are performed using periodontal instruments, a laser, or an ultrasonic device.

-Read more about how to reduce gum pockets naturally.
+Learn more about how to reduce gum pockets naturally.

 Scaling and root planing to treat infected gum pockets